 Yet so many dogs seem to struggle to existing in today's society – I want to help them live happy and relaxed lives.

 My own knowledge has come about after years of studying many different methods from around the world.
 Initially it seemed to me that nobody really understood clearly why so many dogs had so many problems.
-I read every dog behaviour book I could get my hands on and watched more dog training video’s and DVDs than I care to remember trying to understand why dogs behaved the way they did.
+I read every dog behavior book I could get my hands on and watched more dog training video's and DVDs than I care to remember trying to understand why dogs behaved the way they did.
 I completed several courses both here and overseas, attending courses with dog behaviorists from America and the UK.